India looks to resolve trade barriers with China as CSACF commences

 By Sahil Pandey

-"In such forums, we need to talk about the possibilities of furthering exports from India to China and removing those barriers particularly in pharmaceuticals and IT industries because our basket of goods is limited.
+"In such forums, we need to talk about the possibilities of furthering exports from India to China and removing those barriers particularly in pharmaceuticals and IT industries because our basket of goods in the Chinese market is limited.
 We have to find areas where we are stronger," Saharia told ANI.

 Highlighting the importance of Yunan, Saharia said, "Yunan as such borders South Asia and South-East Asia.
 They have the responsibility in China to improve relations.
 East and North-East of India are closest to China.
 BCIM (Bangladesh-China- India-Myanmar Forum for Regional Cooperation) is there already.
 This kind of forum is helpful but a small percentage of gain makes a lot of difference. "

-Talking about the future of Indo-China trade, he acknowledged that there are difficulties in trade, but exuded confidence that the sector will progress in the future.
+Talking about the future of Indo-China trade, he acknowledged that there are difficulties in trade.

+"China is growing very fast.
+We are looking towards China.
+They are our largest trading partner.
+What is happening is that we are unable to export to China due to certain reasons," Saharia said.

+"Similarly we need their investment in India.
+To make that investment, we need to use such forums so that we can invite them to come and there are certain communication gaps which can be removed so that they feel confident that they come and invest," he added.

 Asked how the relationship between Prime Minister Narendra Modi and Chinese President Xi Jinping can boost trade ties, Saharia said that individual relation between leaders do help, but only to a certain extent.